Can Dogs Eat Eggs? Why They Are a Dog Superfood · Kinship

 Other foods that are good for dogs

-• Tuna: It’s stinky, it’s packed with protein and omega-3 fatty acids, it’s affordable — what’s not to love?
+• Tuna: It’s stinky, but it’s packed with protein and omega-3 fatty acids.
+Be sure to feed canned tuna packed in water, not oil.

 • Broccoli: Broccoli can be a nutritious snack for dogs and has the extra benefit of easy preparation.